Zach0411/ds5100-finalproject-ehe5bn/README.md

 # **Montecarlo Simulation- ds5100-finalproject-ehe5bn**
-  # Foobar

-Foobar is a Python library for dealing with word pluralization.
+Montecarlo is a Python Module for simulating dice being rolled along with being able to see descriptive statistics.
+Montecarlo contains three classes, *Die* (to create the Die objects), *Game* (to roll Die objects), and *Analyzer* (to view statistics of each game).

 ## Installation